 object (i.e. number of rows and columns).
 Look at your

-number of columns to n_cols
+number of columns to n_cols (Hint: you can find functions

 for just the number of rows and just number of columns respectively on

-function to get summary statistics on
+your Base R Cheatsheet)summary() function to get summary statistics on

-dataset# Your code here
+the fuel_data dataset# Your code herehwy to

-fuel economyTo create a new variable you can use the mutate()
+cty fuel economyTo create a new variable you can use the mutate()

-function (which is included in the dplyr
+function (which is included in the dplyr package that loads

-).
+in with tidyverse).
 You can get more info on

-by typing ?mutate()
+mutate() by typing ?mutate() to your console

 or by Googling it.
 FYI, we are going to learn a lot more about

-later in the term`
+dplyr later in the term`

 You can also create a new variable by using the $

 notation to assign it.
-The $
+The $ allows us to access (or

 create) a new variable in a data frame.
 For instance